jmettraux/aachen/src/cak__equipment.md

 · _Ranged weapon_ ≥ 0
 <!-- </div> -->
 <!-- <div b10c10> -->
-sling or bow, 2d6 pieces of ammo, or 1d3 javelins
+weapon with 2d6 pieces of ammo (1d3 in case of javelins)
 <!-- </div> -->

 <!-- <div a11> ALL -->